 Our business model is to serve as a fully-integrated eVTOL transportation service provider.
-Present projections indicate that payback periods on aircraft will result in a viable business model over the long-term as production volumes scale and unit economics improve to support sufficient market adoption.
-As with any new industry and business model, numerous risks and uncertainties exist.
+Present projections indicate that payback periods on aircraft will result in a viable business model, numerous risks and uncertainties exist.
 Our projections are dependent on certifying and delivering aircraft on time and at a cost that will allow us to offer our service at prices that a sufficient numbers of customers will be willing to pay for the time and efficiency savings they receive from utilizing our eVTOL services.
 Our aircraft include numerous parts and manufacturing processes unique to eVTOL aircraft, in general, and our product design, in particular.
 We have used our best efforts to estimate costs in our planning projections; however, the variable cost associated with assembling our aircraft at scale remains uncertain at this stage of development.
 The success of our business also is dependent, in part, on the utilization rate of our aircraft and reductions in utilization will adversely impact our financial performance.
 Our aircraft may not be able to fly safely in poor weather conditions, including snowstorms, thunderstorms, high winds, lightning, hail, known icing conditions and/or fog.
 Our inability to operate safely in these conditions will reduce our aircraft utilization and cause delays and disruptions in our services.
-We intend to maintain a high daily aircraft utilization rate which is the amount of time our aircraft spend in the air carrying passengers.
-High daily aircraft utilization is achieved in part by reducing turnaround times at skyports.
-Aircraft utilization is reduced by delays and cancellations from various factors, many of which are beyond our control, including adverse weather conditions, security requirements, air traffic congestion and unscheduled maintenance events.
+We intend to maintain a high daily aircraft utilization is reduced by delays and cancellations from various factors, many of which are beyond our control, including adverse weather conditions, security requirements, air traffic congestion and unscheduled maintenance events.